-- exceed evapotranspiration, infiltration and seepage outputs from the premises; - (b) meets plant needs during periods when there is insufficient rainfall; - (c) results in negligible greywater discharge to the distribution area where it may come into contact with the public. - (3) All metal fittings, fasteners and components of the greywater use facility, other than pumps and motors, are of non-corroding material and have a service life of at least 15 years.
+Performance Criteria Probable Solutions (a) the soil productivity is maintained; (b) surface water and groundwater are not polluted; (c) the water requirements of the vegetation are recognised; (d) cumulative and adverse environmental effects are avoided. exceed evapotranspiration, infiltration and seepage outputs from the premises; (b) meets plant needs during periods when there is insufficient rainfall; (c) results in negligible greywater discharge to the distribution area where it may come into contact with the public.
+(3) Serviceable life of a greywater use facility is achieved for the period for which the facility is designed, installed and maintained.
+(3) All metal fittings, fasteners and components of the greywater use facility, other than pumps and motors are of non-corroding material and have a service life of at least 15 years.
+Note - The owner/operators maintenance procedure will be detailed as a condition of the Compliance Certificate.

-Department: Planning and Policy Group: Land Use Planning Approved: General Meeting (01/03/06)
+Department: Planning and Policy Group: Land Use Planning Approved: General Meeting (01/03/06) Issue Date: 02/03/06 Edition: 1 Revision Status: 08/06 Page 11 of 14